dipjyoti0007/Basic-Heater-Control-System/README.md

 ---

 ## 🔬 Simulation Ready

-🔧 Try the project directly on [Wokwi](https://wokwi.com/) — no hardware needed!
-🧪 Perfect for testing, debugging, or demo presentations.
+🧪 Perfect for testing, debugging, or demo presentations for real system development.

 ---